uf-mil/mil/docs/design/passive_sonar/passive_sonar.rst

 To view the frequency response of the bandpass filter
 _____________________________________________________
 open ``/hydrophones/triggering/filter_debug`` in rviz.
-Then, in a new pannel ``rosservice call /hydrophones/triggering/filter_debug_trigger "{}"`` Go look at the rviz and see the frequency response of the filter cropped for our general frequency range.
+Then, in a new panel ``rosservice call /hydrophones/triggering/filter_debug_trigger "{}"`` Go look at the rviz and see the frequency response of the filter cropped for our general frequency range.

 It should look something like this (30kHz):